 6 Tips to Survive the Day After a Night of No Sleep

-Napping is something that would be wonderful if we could do at work, but most of us don’t work in a place where we can pull that off.
-In the past I’ve been known to shut the door to my office, unplug my phone and set an alarm for 20 minutes then lay my head on my desk and catch a power nap.
-I'm convinced it's called a power nap because it's true- 20 minutes of dozing off gives a surge of power and energy that was drained before.
+I think it would be amazing if we were able to take little naps at work.
+I mean, countries like Italy, Mexico, and, Ecuador do!
+Most American employers would absolutely frown on work naps, though.
+At past places of employment, I was known to shut the door to my office, unplug my phone and set an alarm for 20 minutes, then lay my head on my desk and catch a power nap.
+I'm convinced it's called a power nap because it's true- just 20 minutes of sleep gives this amazing surge of power and energy that was drained before.